 \subsubsection{Challenges in Space Logistics Applications}

-Unfortunately, optimizing and analyzing space logistics missions is substantially more complex than just solving a conventional TSP/VRP over a $\Delta$V map of orbits.
+Unfortunately, optimizing and analyzing space logistics missions is substantially more complex than just solving a conventional TSP/VRP/FLP over a $\Delta$V map of orbits.
 There are some unique challenges that prevent a direct application of existing terrestrial logistics approaches.

 The most obvious difference between terrestrial logistics and space logistics is the orbital mechanics.
 Trajectory beyond Earth's orbits cannot be modeled as a two-body problem and thus, the generation of the $\Delta$V or TOF will require a large computational effort.
-For high-thrust trajectories, these quantities can be pre-computed (e.g., via Lambert solvers) before optimizing the commodity flow, but this approach is not feasible for low-thrust trajectories, where the $\Delta$V and TOF can be flow-dependent; namely, if we assume a constant-thrust engine, the acceleration (and thus the $\Delta$V and TOF) depends on the mass of the commodities that the spacecraft carries.
+For high-thrust trajectories, these quantities can be pre-computed (e.g., via Lambert problem solvers) before optimizing the commodity flow, but this approach is not feasible for low-thrust trajectories, where the $\Delta$V and TOF can be flow-dependent; namely, if we assume a constant-thrust engine, the acceleration (and thus the $\Delta$V and TOF) depends on the mass of the commodities that the spacecraft carries.
 Thus, the logistics optimization problem and the trajectory design problem are coupled.
-In addition, particularly when various trajectory options are considered for logistics missions in cislunar space and beyond, drastically different time scales of the flight would need to be considered in the same problem (from hours to months or years).
-On top of that, the orbital mechanics also leads to complex time-dependent trajectory performance; for example, the relative locations of the depots and servicers could be time-dependent, and thus cannot be pre-computed as a ``map.''
+In addition, particularly when various trajectory options are considered for logistics missions in cislunar space and beyond, drastically different time scales of the flight (from hours to months or years) would need to be included in the same network, making the modeling of the time dimension challenging.
+On top of that, the orbital mechanics also lead to complex time-dependent trajectory performance; for example, the relative locations of the depots and servicers could be time-dependent, and thus cannot be pre-computed as a ``map.''
 These challenges are unique to space applications and make the conventional network optimization formulation ineffective or infeasible.